 What Is Pharmacy Negligence?

-Burnett Law, P.A., represents individuals and their families in Tampa, Florida, who have suffered injuries and damages caused by mistakes made by pharmacists and pharmacies.
+In addition to medical malpractice, Burnett Law, P.A., represents individuals and their families in Tampa, Florida, who have suffered injuries and damages caused by mistakes made pharmacists and pharmacies.
 Pharmacy mistakes are more common than most people realize.

 Although many of these mistakes do not end up causing serious injury and go undetected, the unfortunate, adverse consequences of pharmacy errors may prove to be catastrophic and forever life altering.